 Softshell jackets are the all-rounder for bike tours

-What is the wind chill effect?
+What is the windchill effect?

 |

-Therefore, our tip: A thin wind jacket or a windproof cycling vest is helpful in dry weather, especially if you like to ride fast (Hello road cyclists and downhillers!). |
+Therefore, our tip: A thin wind jacket or a windproof cycling vest is helpful in dry weather, especially if you like to ride fast (hello road cyclists and downhillers!). |

 Bike vests